Lingering injuries,

 the Brain

-What Neuroplastic Pain is and how knowing about it could change your life
+and why knowing about it will change your life

-The human brain plays a key role in the intensification and generation of chronic pain and other symptoms.
+Cutting-edge science is highlighting how the human brain plays a key role in the generation and perpetuation of lingering injuries and chronic symptoms.

 What is Acute Pain?

-Let's say you sprain your ankle playing basketball.
-Nerves in your ankle will send messages (electrical impulses) to your brain telling it there's something wrong.
-Receptors in your brain (neurons) receive these signals and cause you to feel pain to keep you from injuring it further.
+Acute pain is a sudden and temporary pain often related to an injury or illness. is Let's say you sprain your ankle playing basketball.
+Nerves in your ankle will send electrical impulses to your brain telling it there's something wrong.
+Neurons in your brain receive these signals and cause you to feel pain to protect you - i.e. to keep you from injuring it further.

 Acute pain can arise if you: